space-bnb/review-service/README.md

 docker-compose up --build pg pgadmin
 ```

-In the browser, go to http://localhost:8080
+In the browser, go to http://localhost:8080, and login with

+email: user@mail.com
+password: password

 1. Create a server

 ![create-server](https://sdc-perlman.s3.amazonaws.com/pgadmin/createServer.png)

 2. Create a connection using the link named in the docker-compose.yml file

 ![create-connection](https://sdc-perlman.s3.amazonaws.com/pgadmin/createConnection.png)

 3. You should now be able to see the table and view the data

 ![see-tables](https://sdc-perlman.s3.amazonaws.com/pgadmin/viewTables.png)